boloroyun/website/docs/Quote-Request-System.md

 ### Frontend Components

 1. **GetQuoteButton.tsx**
-   - Renders the "Get Quote Right Now" button on product pages
+   - Renders the "Get a Quote Now" button on product pages
    - Opens the quote request modal when clicked

 2. **QuoteModal.tsx**